rekahsoft/hack/README.md

 information).

-The `computer_tb` unit also doesn't allow one to reset the system without explicitly modifying the vhdl code of computer_tb.
+The `computer_tb` unit also doesn't allow one to reset the system without explicitly modifying the vhdl code of `computer_tb`.
 This could be fixed by implementing computer as its own entity with one input (reset) for testing purposes.
 Then multiple test benches could be written to test various aspects of the machine.
 Better yet, similar to how testing is done in the *Nand to Tetris* course, we could have another generic property on the test bench to specify a 'compare